 21. MISCELLANEOUS

-21.1.
-Governing law and jurisdiction
+21.1 Governing law and jurisdiction

 The laws that are applicable in Victoria, Australia govern this Agreement and each Party submits to the jurisdiction of the courts of that state and any courts which may hear appeals from those courts.